-Animate (formerly Flash Professional) CS 5.5 and later versions allow you to publish content for Adobe® AIR™ for Android.
+Animate CC allows you to publish content for Adobe® AIR™ for Android.

 This article describes configuring the AIR for Android publish settings in Animate.
 For complete information about developing Adobe AIR™ applications, see Building Adobe AIR Applications.

 For information about hardware and software requirements for desktop and mobile AIR applications, see AIR system requirements.

 For complete AIR developer documentation see the Adobe AIR Reference.